aweller/CoverageCheck/readme.md

 ##Usage

-CoverageCheck can also be started directly from the command line:
+CoverageCheck can be started directly from the command line:

 > *"python CoverageCheck.py regions.bed expected_variants.vcf"*